-Puebla is the ideal starting point for a journey into Mexico: a rich colonial heritage, art, shopping and entertainment lie just steps away.
+Puebla is the ideal starting point for a journey into Mexico: a rich colonial heritage, art, shopping and entertainment just steps away.

 The heart of Puebla